-On a day-to-day basis, a manager can be planning marketing strategies, acting as the point-of-contact for all inquiries about their clients, and actively engaging others such as industry professionals, bloggers, or fans, to get their artists’ music out there.
-A manager can be an extremely valuable asset to any artist, as long as they’re willing to work hard and maintain important industry connections.
+On a day-to-day basis, a manager can be planning marketing strategies, acting as the point of contact for all inquiries about their clients, and actively engaging with industry professionals, bloggers, and fans to get their artists’ music out there.
+A manager can be an extremely valuable asset as long as they’re willing to work hard and maintain important industry connections.

-A lot of artists and bands tend to want managers early in their career, and this is because people often associate having managers with instant success.
-However, this isn’t always the case.
+A lot of artists and bands tend to want managers early in their career.
+This is because people often associate having managers with instant success.
+This isn’t always the case, however.
 A manager’s role is to help artists or bands reach their creative goals, allowing them to focus on what they do best, while ensuring the logistical and business goals are well cared for.
 If you can’t focus directly on your creative aspirations, it might be time to look into getting a manager.

 You should also feel a strong connection with your manager.
-This is someone you’ll be working closely with for, potentially, a long period of time.
+This is someone you’ll be working closely with for a long period of time potentially.
 Don’t sign up to work with someone who’s going to handle such an important aspect of your life if you don’t feel like you’ll get along with them.

-For those of you that lean more towards becoming a music manager, rather than needing one, you have the unique advantage of supporting local creators in your community while also building out your own personal network of connections.
+For those of you who lean more towards becoming a manager than needing one, you have the unique advantage of supporting local creators in your community while also building your own personal network of connections.
 This won’t be an easy job, but the rewards can be fulfilling if you’re willing to put in the work.

 Kenny Hamilton and Malita the Mogul, two music managers that joined Songtrust for a discussion about music manager roles, had a lot of recommendations on where to get started.
 One first-step suggestion was that a manager should form a business entity for each of their clients to assist with financial organization and taxes.
 The next general steps that every music manager should ensure their clients are on top of include: